Miusaky/VL/README.md

-##### This repo hosts instructions for installing Void Linux with UEFI EFISTUB and various post-install scripts.
+##### This repo hosts instructions for installing Void Linux with UEFI EFISTUB and various post-installation scripts.
 All of this is tailored for me.
 You will need to make adjustments if you wish to use something here.
 Use at your own risk.

 ## Installing Void Linux with UEFI EFISTUB.